-Historic progress in reducing hunger has stalled and poverty remains stubbornly entrenched in some areas.
+Even before the Coronavirus pandemic, historic progress in reducing hunger had stalled and poverty remained stubbornly entrenched in some areas.
 While the number of people living in extreme poverty fell from nearly 2 billion in 1990 to 736 million in 2015, and hunger declined for decades, the poorest and most marginalized people continue to be left behind.

 At the same time, climate change threatens our food systems, and food is our most basic need.

 Rural people, especially small-scale farmers, are among those suffering the impacts of a changing climate the most.
 They are also disproportionately affected by poverty, hunger and inequality.

 Up to 1 billion people could be forced to migrate because of environmental pressures.

 While the challenges are great, we have a historic opportunity to reignite progress toward the elimination of extreme poverty and hunger and achieve the Sustainable Development Goals.